qloudable/qloudable-help/create-demo-lab-help.md

 # Create Demo Lab Help Text

-You can read the instructions and tips here to help you create your demo lab.
+These instructions and tips are here to help you create your demo lab.
 At any time in the process, you can click **Save As Draft** in the bottom-left corner of the window to save your progress and come back to it later.

 For further assistance, send an email to support@qloudable.com.